2012 Malaysian Open

 The 2012 BMW Malaysian Open was a women's tennis tournament played on outdoor hard courts.
 It was the third edition of the Malaysian Open and was an International tournament on the 2012 WTA Tour.
-The tournament took place from February 27 to March 4 at the Bukit Kiara Equestrian and Country Resort.
-Hsieh Su-wei won the singles title.
+The tournament took place from 27 February to 4 March at the Bukit Kiara Equestrian and Country Resort.
+Unseeded Hsieh Su-wei, who entered the main draw as a qualifier, won the singles title.

 Finals

 Singles

 TPE Hsieh Su-wei defeated CRO Petra Martić 2–6, 7–5, 4–1 ret.